Red Sox vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have been chosen as underdogs in 21 games this year and have walked away with the win 11 times (52.4%) in those games.
+- The Red Sox have come away with 11 wins in the 22 contests they have been listed as the underdogs in this season.

-- Boston has played as an underdog of +150 or more twice this season and split those games.
+- Boston has a record of 2-3 when it's set as an underdog of +135 or more by oddsmakers this season.

-- The moneyline set for this matchup implies the Red Sox have a 40% chance of walking away with the win.
+- The Red Sox have an implied victory probability of 42.6% according to the moneyline set for this matchup.

 - The Red Sox have yet play a game with a spread this season.